The LoRaWAN/WiFi IoT switching module for rough environments

 The gridCPU module is the fifth generation module for streetlight management and control but can also be utilised for many other control applications.

-Software can be updated from a smartphone.
+The software can be updated from a smartphone.
 Configurations are updated remotely from the server and stored on the gridCPU module.
 Enabling it to autonomously execute tasks like on/off schedules from a selection of predefined programs.
-It also includes a crystal based high precision clock with a battery backup.
+It also includes a crystal-based high precision clock with a battery backup.
 Ensure precise streetlight control even if there is no communication or if the central server is unavailable.

 - LoRaWAN failures